-We work with children ages 6 to 12 years offering basic English classes and environmental education.
-Usually we work in the mornings, with the normal class schedule set at 7:30am- 12:30pm.
+We work with children aged 6 to 12 years offering basic English classes and environmental education.
+Usually, we work in the mornings and the normal class schedule is 7:30 AM - 12:30 PM.
 It is also possible to work in the afternoon in a different local school.
 Volunteers have the option of working two, three, or more hours a day.
-An advanced level of Spanish is not required as the founder of the project is a Master in Spanish and is readily available to assist volunteers in this capacity.
-Volunteers will have access to materials and art supplies to facilitate classes, such as coloring books, reading materials in English, markers, crayons, and paper.
-Volunteers will also have access to the computer, printer, internet, and teaching board.
+Spanish skills are not required for teaching English; support from our staff members can be given.
+Volunteers will have access to materials and art supplies (e.g. coloring books, reading materials in English, markers, crayons, and paper) to facilitate classes as well as a computer, printer, internet, and teaching board.

 Volunteers are also welcome to support our health center (puesto de salud).

 Volunteers can stay in host families ($65/week) or hostels ($5-$20/day).

 Host families will provide a private room for volunteers.

 Another accommodation option includes a hostel in the Monterrico Nature Reserve (8 km).

 Meals will be provided (3/day) by host families if volunteers choose the homestay option.